 ACKNOWLEDGEMENTS

-The Bureau of Land Management are graciously acknowledged as providers of funding to R.C.B for the majority of his specimen collection activities.
+The Bureau of Land Management are graciously acknowledged as providers of funding to R.C.B for most of his specimen collection activities.
 Two anonymous peer reviewers who increased the quality of this manuscript are thanked.
 Sofia Garcia is acknowledged for creating the ‘Valleys’ data set which place naming in the package relies on.
 Several prominent associated collectors of specimens used in this study are thanked: Dani Yashinovitz, Dakota Becerra, Hannah Lovell, Caitlin Miller & Hubert Szczygiel.
 A couple users of the BarnebyLives during it’s testing phase are thanked for providing useful feedback, Rosalind Rowe and Piper Lawrence.

 DATA AVAILABILITY STATEMENT